nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Activity diagram

-The following activity diagram summarises what happens when a user executes a find command:
+The following activity diagram summarises what happens when a user executes a group find command:

 <img src="images/GroupFindCommandActivityDiagram.png" width="300" />